nickdrozd/lispinc/README.md

 	*.quit to quit
 	*.stats to toggle stats mode
 	*.info to toggle info mode
-	*.debug to toggle debug mode
+	*.step to toggel step mode (pauses between each step of the evaluator; useful in conjunction with info mode) *.debug to toggle debug mode
 	*.tail to toggle tail recursion mode (turning this off is really only of any interest in conjunction with stats mode)

 TODO

-* The interpreter has almost no builtin functions.
-Figure out how to load some functions before the REPL starts.
+* Variable-arity functions

+* Reader macros (' for quotation and ` for quasiquotation, for instance)

 * Memory management is poor.
 The main culprits are the parsing functions and the environment functions.
 Figure out how to free that memory, ie figure out some kind of garbage collection.
+(Does anything in mem.c work?)

 * There is rudimentary syntax checking, but any other error unceremoniously crashes the entire interpreter.
 Figure out an error-checking system (although as SICP says, "this is lots of work" and "this is a major project").